-In my position of scenario planning consultant I can only agree.
+In my position as a scenario planning consultant, I can only agree.
 This is exactly why I try to end my courses and seminars by trying to underline the point that scenario planning is not a method in the traditional sense, but more of an art – a way of thinking that will broaden your thought patterns and open up your perceptions in order to be able to see things you otherwise wouldn’t recognize.

 This is exactly why attributing probabilities to the different scenarios is irrelevant – or even dangerous.
 I think that scenario planning should occur at an earlier stage of reflection when you are still aiming at understanding what is happening around you.
-First after the scenario process have sunken in you can revisit it and identify some important insights of the process.
+First, after the scenario process has sunken in you can revisit it and identify some important insights into the process.

 If you treat scenario planning as a direct method for decision making the risk is obvious that either the result will be irrelevant and nobody listens or worse, that you succeed in creating a false sense of security.
 If you, on the other hand, put some effort to understand the result of a scenario process from a more reflective standpoint it can be an invaluable tool to widen the discussion and the collaborative reflection process within the organization.